Grab 3% off now – use code ESIMDB03 at checkout.

 July 27, 2024 update: no reaction from customer service, no refund, they don't care!

-Currently, eSIMDB lists over 80 travel eSIM brands offering service in Tunisia, alongside over 2500 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data requirements and budget for their trip.
+Currently, over 90 travel eSIM brands offer service in Tunisia, with over 2600 prepaid data plans available.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

 Several providers offer unlimited data eSIM plans for Tunisia, including Firsty, Yoho Mobile, Roamify, Truely, Yesim, and ETravelSim.
-It’s important to note that these plans may have speed limitations or experience throttling.
-Pricing for these unlimited data options generally ranges from approximately $0.00 to $449.07 USD, depending on the provider and validity period selected.
+It’s important to note that these plans may have speed limitations or throttling, with some capping speeds as low as 256kbps, while others offer speeds up to 5Mbps.
+Pricing for these unlimited plans generally ranges from approximately $0.00 to $59.99 USD, depending on the provider and the validity period.

 Tunisia's mobile network infrastructure is supported by three major Mobile Network Operators (MNOs):